alekseiloginov/AI-ML/32 Transformers - Auto-Encoding (Sentiment Analysis)/README.md

 Transformers - Auto-Encoding (Sentiment Analysis)

-`distilbert-base-uncased-finetuned-sst-2-english` Large Language Model (encoder-only) is from Hugging Face: https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english.
+`distilbert-base-uncased-finetuned-sst-2-english` large language model (encoder-only) is from Hugging Face: https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english.
 This is a smaller version of “BERT”, a bidirectional encoder-only transformer model.
 This specific version was finetuned for sentiment classification.